mauryarajkumar/Online-Qr-Code-Generator/README.md

 ## Overview

 This documentation outlines the API used in the QR Code Generator application for generating QR codes based on user-provided text or URLs.
-The application is built using HTML and JavaScript.
+The application is built using HTML CSS and JavaScript.

 ## HTML Structure